benstopford/coherence-bootstrap/README.md

-coherence-bootstrap
+Coherence Bootstrap
 ===================

-Set of working code snippets designed for getting started with Coherence along with some more advanced tips and tricks.
+Set of working code snippets designed for getting started with Coherence quickly along with some more advanced tips and tricks.
 The tests and examples are supported by a multi-process test suite which was a precursor to the little-grid work done in the coherence incubator*.